 “In the last decade or so, science has discovered a tremendous amount about the role emotions play in our lives.
 Researchers have found that even more than IQ, your emotional awareness and abilities to handle feelings will determine your success and happiness in all walks of life, including family relationships.”

-When it comes to educating your children about harnessing their emotions and developing their social ability, emotional intelligence will be the key to their success.
+Emotional intelligence will be the key to their success when educating your children about harnessing their emotions and developing their social abilities.

 Children need to become aware of their emotions to have successful relationships.

 Fostering children's intellectual skills is very important for a successful life, but children need to learn how to become aware of their emotions and regulate them to have successful relationships.

 Ultimately, how children get along with other children can determine their success.
 How children manage socially depends on the interrelationship between parents and their children.
 Developing friendships is a big part of family and community life and is integral to a child's development.

 Allowing your children to experience their emotions starts at home.

 In general, children feel most comfortable in their home environment and will naturally act out at home.